 Quadrivalent Influenza Vaccine (QIV)

-This is recommended for pregnant women, people aged 18 to 64 with long-term health conditions and healthcare workers.
+This is recommended for people aged 50 to 64, pregnant women, people aged 18 to 64 with long-term health conditions and healthcare workers.
 It is known by the brand name Quadrivalent Influenza Vaccine and manufactured by Sanofi Pasteur.

 Adjuvanted Quadrivalent Influenza Vaccine (aQIV)

 This is recommended for people 65 and older.
 It is known by the brand name Fluad Tetra and is manufactured by Seqirus.

 This is the nasal spray vaccine for children and young people aged 2 to 17 years.
 It is known by the brand name Fluenz Tetra and is manufactured by AstraZeneca AB.

 Getting the flu vaccine is the best way to protect yourself against flu.
 The vaccine starts to work after about 2 weeks.

 The flu vaccine helps your immune system produce antibodies to fight infection.
 Having the vaccine can stop you from getting sick if you come in contact with the flu virus.